LuanAdemi/toumei/README.md

 <img src="https://raw.githubusercontent.com/LuanAdemi/toumei/master/assets/feature_overview.png">

-Toumei is a little sideproject of mine, trying to combine state of the art interpretability and model editing methods into a pythonic library.
+*toumei* is a little sideproject of mine, trying to combine state of the art interpretability and model editing methods into a pythonic library.
 The goal is to compile useful methods into a coherent toolchain and make complexe methods accessible using a intuitive syntax.

 I think interpretability methods became quite powerful and therefore useful in the last couple years, wanting me to provide a library for broader use of these methods.